Additions? Revisions? Send an e-mail.

 Tutoring: Many schools offer free tutoring programs before school, after school or during lunch.
 Ask your teacher for information.
 MPS offers study resources at no cost to students.
-The city of Mesa, public library offers free Live Homework Help Online to students who have library cards.

 Used Surplus: Used, unwanted or unneeded items are redistributed for use in other areas of the district.
 However, for items that we are not able to redistribute, an open house is conducted to sell available items to the general public.